magic/core/example/pages/modules/markdown.md

 this markdown file also starts with a magic @state declaration. it is used internally to, for example, add the title and meta rel="description" tags to the head of this html file.

-the state looks like the following:
+the state looks like the following, and any valid json is allowed

 ```
 \-\-\-